Seth Costello: Storylines

 Mercedes and Riley continue to fight over their son, Bobby.
 Seth tries to get them to reconcile, however this does not work.
 Riley soon gets a job offer in Leeds, however he says he's staying for Bobby.
 However, Mercedes says to Riley that he can have Bobby, but only if he leaves the town forever.
 Riley agrees.
 He soon rents the pub to Darren Osborne (Ashley Taylor Dawson) and on New Year's Eve, he and Seth leave the village.

 Nine years later, Seth is revealed to be working with Silas to blackmail the McQueen family.
 It is revealed that Theresa McQueen (Jorgie Porter) is in a relationship with Seth, and is working with Seth and, unbeknownst to her, Silas to blackmail her family so they can get money to leave the country.

 Reception

 Holy Soap describe Seth's most memorable moment as: "Having to clean the pub when Jasmine infiltrated The Loft and took a snap of Sasha, the object of his affections."
 A poll ran on the official Hollyoaks website asked viewers which member of the Costello family was their favourite.
 Seth received the most votes, with 532 (36.36%) people voting for him.
+Daniel Kilkelly from Digital Spy wrote that Seth was initially "mild-mannered" and "the quiet man of the [Costello] family", but added that he still was involved in "his fair share of Hollyoaks drama".